Sigmoid colon

 The sigmoid colon (or pelvic colon) is the part of the large intestine that is closest to the rectum and anus.
 It forms a loop that averages about 35–40 cm in length.
 The loop is typically shaped like a Greek letter sigma (ς) or Latin letter S (thus sigma + -oid).
 This part of the colon normally lies within the pelvis, but due to its freedom of movement it is liable to be displaced into the abdominal cavity.

 Structure

 The sigmoid colon begins at the superior aperture of the lesser pelvis, where it is continuous with the iliac colon, and passes transversely across the front of the sacrum to the right side of the pelvis.

 It then curves on itself and turns toward the left to reach the middle line at the level of the third piece of the sacrum, where it bends downward and ends in the rectum.

 Its function is to expel solid and gaseous waste from the gastrointestinal tract.
-The curving path it takes toward the anus allows it to store gas in the superior arched portion, enabling the colon to expel gas without excreting faeces simultaneously.
+The curving path it takes toward the anus allows it to store gas in the superior arched portion, enabling the colon to expel gas without excreting feces simultaneously.